If you didn't know it, you'd never guess that this is Vegetarian French Onion Soup. One simple, umami-rich ingredient makes all the difference.

 - Uncover onions and stir in salt and sugar.
 Raise heat to medium-low; cook 40 to 50 minutes, stirring often until onions have caramelized to a deep golden brown.

 - Add flour; cook and stir 3 minutes to remove flour taste.
-Add thyme, wine, broth, and miso paste to onion mixture and stir, scraping up any browned bits.
+Add thyme, wine, and mushroom broth to onion mixture and stir, scraping up any browned bits.
 Increase heat to medium-high and bring to simmer.
 Reduce heat and let simmer, stirring occasionally, 30 to 40 minutes to your desired taste and consistency.
 Remove from heat and stir in Cognac.
 Add salt and pepper to taste

 - Preheat broiler.